Welcome Remarks and Visionary Keynote

 Acting Assistant Chief Data Officer, Division Director, Data Analytics Division, Innovation Center, Rural Development, United States Department of Agriculture

-Deputy Director for Food Economics Data, Research, Education, and Economics (REE), Agricultural Research Service (ARS), United States Department of Agriculture
+Deputy Director for Food Economics Data, Research, Education, and Economics (REE), Economic Research Service, United States Department of Agriculture

 Deputy CDO,Office of the Chief Information Officer (OCIO), United States Department of Agriculture